Peter Kasowski: Professional ice hockey career

-1994–1996: Roller hockey
+1994–1996: Inline hockey

-Through the 1994, 1995 and 1996 seasons Kasowski spent his time playing the RHI roller hockey league.
+Through the 1994, 1995 and 1996 seasons Kasowski spent his time playing in Roller Hockey International.
 He played for Edmonton Sled Dogs and latterly Los Angeles Blades.
 He scored 39 goals, 48 assists for 87 points in 68 career games.

 Ice hockey career: continued

 In 1997, Kasowski signed to play in Britain for Guildford Flames in the BNL.
 He finished the season as the team's second-top scorer with 91 points in 44 games.
 His two subsequent seasons with the Flames were less productive, but effective all the same, scoring 46 and 53 points in 1998/99 and 99/00 respectively.
 He was not re-signed in 2000 and has not played since.
-He still remains in the top scorers of All Time for the Flames.